 - Academic Transcript (unofficial copies will be accepted)

-- 1-page personal statement
+- Up to 1-page (max) personal statement

-- 1-page description of scientific interests
+- Up to 1-page (max) description of scientific interests

 - Two letters of recommendation